shellhub-io/shellhub/agent/README.md

 - **Session Management:** The agent manages SSH sessions initiated by users, providing secure remote access to registered devices through the ShellHub web interface.

+- **Health Checks:** The agent communicates with ShellHub server to indicate its health and online status.

 # Getting Started

 TODO